cyprus327/sofren/README.md

 For examples and good starting points rendering to an SDL2 window or console window, see the examples folder

 ## Features
-- As few a 0 other headers included, can be 100% standalone
+- As few a 0 other headers, can be 100% standalone
-- Single file - just `#include "sofren.c"`
+- Single file, just `#include "sofren.c"`
-- Primitive drawing (triangles, cubes, billboards)
+- Cross platform multithreading (Windows or pthreads)
 - Perspective correct texture mapping (currently only .bmp image support)
-- Transparency (with a known bug though, see the bottom of this README)
+- Transparency (known limitation / bug, see the bottom of this README)
 - OBJ mesh loading (requires `stdio.h`)
 - Flat shading with directional lighting
 - Customizable math implementations (system or bundled)
+- Primitive drawing (triangles, cubes, billboards)
 - Simplistic design, quick to learn and use
 - ARGB8888 color format support
 - Backface culling, depth buffering, and clipping